Gillamoor: History

 The little church was rebuilt single-handedly in 1802 by James Smith of Farndale.
-The interior of St Aidans includes items from an earlier church, such as a balustrade that dates to 1682.
+The interior of St Aidan's Church, Gillamoor includes items from an earlier church, such as a balustrade that dates to 1682.
 The church was renovated again in 1880 and is now a grade II listed structure.
 A most unusual, complex, four-faced sundial stands by the roadside in the centre of the village.
 Like the church, this is now a grade II listed structure.

-Apart from the Royal Oak Inn, the church, and the school, all buildings in the village are residential.
+Apart from the Royal Oak pub, the church, and the school, all buildings in the village are residential.
 Most of the village is within the boundaries of the North York Moors National Park.
 The former Wesleyan chapel in the village is now used as the school.